 At end of this episode we have a conversation about how businesses develop just like cities.
 Unpredictably to a large extent, but adaptably, organically and constantly.
 We refer to the article by Henrik Mårtensson about how cities develop and grow without a “product owner”.
 In the end cities live (we have many cities with 1000’s of years of existence), while businesses die (not so many businesses with more than 100 years, let alone 1000 years).

-monthly cost viagra daily use About Mary and Tom Poppendieck
+About Mary and Tom Poppendieck

 Mary Poppendieck started her career as a process control programmer.
 Mary considered retirement in 1998, but decided to focus instead on helping bring to the world a new paradigm.
 She wrote the award-winning book Lean Software Development: An Agile Toolkit in 2003 to explain how the lean principles from manufacturing offer a better approach to software development.